LGA-Personal/consortium-test/docs/guides/multi_device_testing.md

 INFO     Starting node 12D3KooW...  (different ID than Machine A) INFO     Node 12D3KooW... elected master  (shows Machine A's ID)
 ```

+> [!NOTE]
+> We use `--no-api` on the worker because the dashboard assets need to be built for the API to start.
+Since the worker doesn't need to serve the UI, this is safer and simpler.

 ### Step 3: Verify Peer Discovery